monash-human-power/MHP-website/src/markdown/index.md

 image: ../images/V3_render_cool.png
 blocks:
   - heading: Who we are
-    description: "Monash Human Power is a student-led engineering team that designs, manufactures and races a fully-faired human-powered vehicle (HPV).
-Our goal is to push the limits of human speed. "
+    description: "Monash Human Power is a student-led engineering team from Monash University in Melbourne, Australia.
+Since 2015 we have been designing, manufacturing, and racing fully-faired human-powered vehicles (HPV) to push the limits of human speed. "
     buttonText: Meet the team
-    image: ../images/main_raceday_2.png
+    image: ../images/img_1579.jpg
     href: /team
     id: team
   - heading: Our Mission